tarponjargon/js-simple-validations/README.md

 # Simple Validations
 Another form validation library!
 There are already some [good ones out there](https://www.google.com/search?q=javascript%20form%20validation%20library), but most depend on other libraries, or require you to get your hands dirty.
-Use Simple Validations (JSV) when don't want to mess with *any* Javascript, CSS or dependencies.
-Forms are a big enough pain as it is!
+Use Simple Validations (JSV) when don't want to mess with *any* Javascript, CSS or dependencies (aren't forms painful enough already?)
 Think of it as enhanced [HTML5 form validations](https://developer.mozilla.org/en-US/docs/Learn/HTML/Forms/Form_validation).

 ![enter image description here](https://i.imgur.com/C0cDlOx.gif)